 Tree size and Growth Rate

 The Silver Maple is another quick-growing tree with invasive roots that can hurt sidewalks or house bases.
 Roots from this type of tree might also ruin driveways.
 Not all trees are like this, though!
-There are slow-growing trees like Japanese Maple that fit well in small spaces near homes because they won’t outgrow their spot too fast.
+There are slow-growing trees like Japanese maple that fit well in small spaces near homes because they won’t outgrow their spot too fast.

 Tree’s Root System